KaraKaraWitch/RPGDataFumbler-Ni/Readme.md

 ## Models

 - I found `MarinaraSpaghetti/NemoMix-Unleashed-12B` to be quite good from model testing.
+- Personal mix `KaraKaraWitch/MachiNoDolphin-Qwen2.5-72b` for the scale and plus users would be the best for quality.
 - ???
 Probably add more.

 ## Credits